content hub

 Call routing and hunt groups

-Route inbound calls to the correct attorney or practice area based on configurable rules.
-Hunt groups ensure calls ring multiple extensions before reaching voicemail, reducing missed leads.
-Call routing is often where firms succeed or fail in managing client intake.
+Configurable routing rules direct inbound calls to the correct attorney or practice area.
+Hunt groups ensure calls ring multiple extensions before reaching voicemail, reducing missed intake calls.
+Call routing is often where firms succeed or fail.
 IVR menus allow callers to self-select by practice area without a live receptionist.
+Evaluate whether the system supports time-of-day routing, per-practice-area queues and presence-based availability, not just basic call forwarding.

 After-hours and overflow routing